 Solve the Secret of Station House No. 4

 Detective Murdoch is missing and as Toronto’s newest constables you’ve been called into action, but the clock is ticking!
-You only have 60 minutes to save Murdoch.
-Discover the clues, piece together the evidence, crack the case, and unravel the Secret of Station House No. 4!
+You only have 60 minutes to discover the clues, piece together the evidence, crack the case, save Murdoch by unravelling the Secret of Station House No. 4!

-Step into a world of intrigue and wonder as Secret City Adventures & Shaftesbury bring the global hit television show Murdoch Mysteries to real life in this immersive escape game for all ages.
+Step into a world of intrigue and wonder as we bring the global hit television show Murdoch Mysteries to real life in this immersive escape game for all ages.

 This is a live event and all sales are final.
 Once the booking is confirmed, refunds and exchanges are not accepted.